Philippines–Spain relations: Post Independence

 Currently, diplomatic relations between Spain and the Philippines are considerably weaker unlike the priorities that Spain has with other ASEAN countries, such as Cambodia, Indonesia, Singapore, Thailand, and Vietnam.
 However, their relations have continued to be maintained, based on a shared history and culture.
 Likewise, in 2022, both countries celebrated the 75th anniversary of the establishment of diplomatic relations.

 Cultural cooperation

 Both countries have tried to rescue their historical ties.
 Since 2002, the Philippine–Spanish Friendship Day is celebrated every June 30, promoted with the aim of strengthening the relationship between both nations that share history, values, and traditions.

-In 2009, the Philippine academic and former president, Gloria Macapagal Arroyo, was awarded the Don Quixote International Prize, which recognized the Philippine educational initiative to introduce the Spanish language in the Philippines.
+In 2009, Philippine academic and former president, Gloria Macapagal Arroyo, was awarded the Don Quixote International Prize, which recognized the Philippine educational initiative to introduce the Spanish language in the Philippines.
 In this sense, on February 23, 2010, during the V Spain-Philippines Tribune, an agreement was reached between the Ministries of Education of Spain and the Philippines, the Instituto Cervantes, and the AECID, by which all secondary school students in the Philippines have the option to study Spanish since 2012.